mikepfrank/GLaDOS/src/README.md

 ### 17. Settings management system ([`settings/`](settings "settings/ directory"))

 **[INCOMPLETE.]** The purpose of this package is to support a 'Settings' app, which allows the AI itself to browse and manipulate various adjustable preferences/settings of all of the various systems and subsystems of GLaDOS.
 The settings should eventually be divided into core settings of the central server, vs. user-specific preferences (which are potentially different for each active AI persona, and each human user).
-The `users` package (see below) will help support these preferences.
+(The `users` package (see below) will help to support these user-specific preferences.)

 ### 18. Supervisor system ([`supervisor/`](supervisor "supervisor/ directory"))